ayodeleXX8086/chess_game_WIP/README.md

 - `getMoves(piece, position)`: Retrieves possible moves and captures for a piece.
 - `legalMoves(color, pos)`: Generates a list of legal moves and captures for a given player and position.

+### Break down of ChessMinmaxAI algorithm

+- `Piece Evaluation (mapPoints)`: The code defines an array called mapPoints, which stores evaluation scores for different chess pieces at different positions on the board.
+These scores are used to evaluate the strength of the board position.
+The array is indexed by piece type (pawn, bishop, knight, rook, queen, and king) and contains a matrix of values that represent how valuable each square on the board is for that particular piece.

+- `pieceMap Function`:
+  - The pieceMap function takes a chess piece and a computer player as input and returns a 2D array (matrix) representing the evaluation scores for that piece at different positions on the board.
+  - It checks the type of the input piece (e.g., pawn, bishop, knight) and retrieves the corresponding evaluation matrix from mapPoints.
+  - If the piece belongs to the computer player, it negates all the values in the evaluation matrix to reflect the evaluation from the computer's perspective.

 ### Board

 The `Board` class represents the chessboard and manages game state, including piece placement, moves, and checking for game over conditions.